Can a Plasma Cutter Weld? What It Can and Can’t Do

 clean surfaces yield stronger welds

-Always prioritize cleaning to achieve ideal weld quality and minimize structural defects.
+Always clean your cuts first to achieve the best weld quality and avoid dangerous structural failures.

 Tools for Effective Surface Cleaning